hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>

-After a hiatus of a few months, partially influenced by my bad experience with Fender Play, I tweeted about my disappointment, and a few people responded recommending I try [Youscian](https://yousician.com).
+After a hiatus of a few months, partially influenced by my bad experience with Fender Play, I tweeted about my disappointment, and a few people responded recommending I try [Yousician](https://yousician.com).

 <br/>Best way to describe Yousician is like Guitar Hero but in real life.
 I immediately got hooked.
 But this time I didn't make the same mistake as Fender Play.
 I did the entire trial period (unfortunately only 7 days) before signing up for a year (I know...).

-<br/>Different my last mistake however, I do not regret it.
+<br/>Different to my last mistake however, I do not regret it.
 Yousician is excellent and I'm still very much happy with it.
 A few great things it has:

 #### The good